closerdao/tdf-game-guide/07_land-stewardship/README.md

 For details on our monitoring practices, see [Monitoring](monitoring.md).

-## 🎮 PLAYER IMPACT
+## 🌿 Community Impact

-Every player action affects the game world:
+Every action affects the ecosystem:

 - **Regenerative** → Increases biodiversity, soil health, water retention
 - **Extractive** → Decreases ecosystem health and resilience